spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 ```

 ---

 title: Testing
-description: Learn how to use AI SDK Core mock providers for testing.
+description: Learn how to use AI SDK Core mock providers for testing
 ---

 # Testing